GBrachetta/Musical-Dice/README.md

 - The contact form has required fields (they validate) and works correctly sending emails.
 - Menu (when collapsed) after opening, closes correctly on all browsers when clicking on a link or outside of it.
 - Randomisation works smoothly and doesn't crash.
+- Repeatedly and quickly pressing the buttons doesn't break the app
-- Connections between randomly connected fragments play seamlessly, making the resulting randomised piece play as one mp3 file
+- Connections between randomly connected fragments play seamlessly, making the resulting randomised piece play as one mp3 file.
 - There are no console errors.
 - There's no overflow.
 - Menu spy works as expected.